South Korean leader lands in Japan for first visit in 12 years seeking help with region's 'polycrisis' - Local News 8

 South Korean President Yoon Suk Yeol arrived in Japan Thursday for a fence-mending summit, the first such visit in 12 years as the two neighbors seek to confront growing threats from North Korea to rising concerns about China.

-Those shared security challenges were highlighted just hours before the trip when North Korea fired a long-range ballistic missile into the waters off the east coast of the Korean Peninsula — the fourth intercontinental ballistic missile launch in less than one year.
+Those shared security challenges were on stark display just hours before the trip when North Korea fired a long-range ballistic missile into the waters off the east coast of the Korean Peninsula — the fourth intercontinental ballistic missile launch in less than one year.

 Japan’s Chief Cabinet Secretary Hirokazu Matsuno condemned the latest launch, calling it a “reckless act” that “threatens the peace and security of our country, the region, and the international community.”